Elliot518/tech-bible/English/7_AI/MachineLearning/1_foundations.md

 <hr>

 ### 1. Categories

+> Machine learning can be classified into supervised learning, unsupervised learning, self supervised learning, semi-supervised learning, and Reinforcement Learning.

->ML systems can be classified according to the amount and type of supervision they get during training.
+_ML systems can be classified according to the amount and type of supervision they get during training.
-They are: supervised learning, unsupervised learning, self supervised learning, semi-supervised learning, and Reinforcement Learning.
+They are: supervised learning, unsupervised learning, self supervised learning, semi-supervised learning, and Reinforcement Learning._

 - Supervised learning
     >In supervised learning, the training set you feed to the algorithm includes the desired solutions, called labels.